Rpoddar1953/Interactive-Lab-Hub/Final Project/README.md

 ## Teams

-Ritika Poddar (rp477) and I decided to work together for the entirety of this project.
+Shivani Doshi (sgd73) and I decided to work together for the entirety of this project.
 The effort we both put in was extremely equal and we're both very happy with how we've worked as a team (for not only this project, but most of them throughout the semester).
 Specifically:
-- Ritika started us off and implemented the basic infrastructure of the game.
+- I started us off and implemented the basic infrastructure of the game.
-- I cleaned up the UI and integrated all the components of the web application together to make a smooth web interaction.
+- Shivani cleaned up the UI and integrated all the components of the web application together to make a smooth web interaction.
 - We figured out how to implement the accelerometer appropriately.
-- Ritika got the joystick working, which was quite easy to figure out once we'd figured out the accelerometer.
+- I got the joystick working, which was quite easy to figure out once we'd figured out the accelerometer.
-- Ritika played around with posenet and got a basic version with the pi cam working - we decided to scrap using the pi cam due to issues with major delays and slowness.
+- I played around with posenet and got a basic version with the pi cam working - we decided to scrap using the pi cam due to issues with major delays and slowness.
 - We collectively figured out how to instead perform all the arms code browser-side - for this we needed to gain access to the computer's web camera and use that input to process the subsequent actions.
 A big thanks to David Goedicke for staying on call for nearly an hour helping us figure out how to get the web cam working!
 - We finally got arms to work pretty cleanly and process the input at a fairly normal rate.
-- I reorganized the UI and made last-minute touches and improvements.
+- Shivani reorganized the UI and made last-minute touches and improvements.

 The documentation and code for our final project is the same on both hers and my repository.
-Here is a link to her final project repository, in any case: https://github.com/Rpoddar1953/Interactive-Lab-Hub/tree/Spring2021/Final%20Project.
+Here is a link to her final project repository, in any case: https://github.com/shivanidoshi26/Interactive-Lab-Hub/tree/Spring2021/Final%20Project/Flappy_Bird_2.0.